Adoption Policies and Requirements

 Be Prepared for Your New Rabbit's Arrival

 Rabbits are the third most-relinquished animals to shelters, and many get dumped in the wild by misinformed people who think they can live with the wild bunnies.
 There are so many bunnies available for adoption; purebred, big, small, many personalities and breeds.
-San Diego House Rabbit Society has at least 50 bunnies to choose from at our Adoption Center.
-We offer a wealth of resources to adopters, including information on how to choose a rabbit companion, classes on behavior and care, supplies to house your bunny in comfort, and social events for you and your rabbit, including Hoppy Hour, Bunny Agility and Art Socials where you get to make paintings of rabbits.
-Your adoption will include a rabbit that is already spayed or neutered and litter box trained, two FREE boxes of bunny hay, a FREE "new bunny" checkup with a rabbit-experienced veterinarian, and a year's membership to SDHRS.
+San Diego House Rabbit Society has many bunnies to choose from at our Adoption Center.
+We offer a wealth of resources to adopters, including information on how to choose a rabbit companion, classes on behavior and care, supplies to house your bunny in comfort, and grooming and boarding services for your bunny.
+Your adoption will include a rabbit that is already spayed or neutered, vaccinated and litter box trained, a FREE "new bunny" checkup with a participating veterinarian).
 Stop by to visit us today!

 back to top

 Welcome to San Diego's first rabbit-only adoption center, "Bunnies by the Beach!"
-This new, state of the art shelter for rabbits showcases adoptable rabbits in a home-like setting and educates the public on how to properly house and care for domestic rabbit companions.
+Our shelter for rabbits showcases adoptable rabbits in a home-like setting and educates the public on how to properly house and care for domestic rabbit companions.